polterguy/polterguy.github.io/tutorials/hyperlambda-hello-world/index.md

 **Notice** - This Hyperlambda assumes you've somehow got the _"Sakila"_ database from MySQL installed.
-If you don't, you can exchange the _"sakila"_ parts below with an existing database you've got somewhere, and modify the SQL to become valid SQL, towards that database somehow.
-Just make sure you restrict the number of records you you select, in case you have thousands of records in your table, to avoid having to wait too long for the result to show up.
+If you don't, you can exchange the _"sakila"_ parts below with an existing database you've got somewhere, and modify the SQL to become valid SQL, towards that database.
+Just make sure you restrict the number of records you you select, in case you have thousands of records in your table, to avoid having to wait a long time for the result to show up.
 If you're not using MySQL, you'll also have to exchange the above **[mysql.]** parts with for instance **[mssql.]** to retrieve data from a Microsoft SQL Server installation.

-Create a new file in your _"Files"_ menu, inside of your _"/modules/tutorials/"_ folder, and name it _"read-data.get.hl"_.
+Create a new file in your _"Files"_ menu, inside your _"/modules/tutorials/"_ folder, and name it _"read-data.get.hl"_.
 Put the following content into your file.

 ```